abhinavmehndiratta/abhinavmehndiratta.github.io/_posts/2019-06-07-an-introduction-to-graphblas.md

 {% endhighlight %}

-Don't forget to free the objects you create using the `GrB_free` method and `GrB_finalize` must be called as the last GraphBLAS operation.
+Don't forget to free the objects you created using the `GrB_free` method and `GrB_finalize` must be called as the last GraphBLAS operation.

 Well, that pretty much sums it up.
 I'll write more about GraphBLAS and using it to solve graph problems in the future.